molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 Most of these instructions come from the [Jetstream2 API tutorial](https://github.com/jlf599/JetstreamAPITutorial).

-You will need to install the openstack client on your local laptop (see [installing openstack](https://pypi.org/project/python-openstackclient/)):
+You will need to install the openstack client on your local laptop (see [installing openstack](https://pypi.org/project/python-openstackclient/)).
+If you are sure that you only have one version of python3 installed on your laptop, you can safely use this method (but see below for an alternative that might be safer):

     pip3 install python-openstackclient

+I actually prefer the following method because it explicitly uses the default python3 installed on my system (this way I know that python-openstackclient is installed in the version of python3 that I actually use):

+    python3 -m pip install python-openstackclient

 You will need to source your openrc file (see last section):